active-group/reacl-c/doc/intro.md

 (greeting "de")   ;; is an item
 ```

-Note that in the `defn-item` macro of Reacl-c was used here to define a
+Note that the `defn-item` macro of Reacl-c was used here to define a
 function that returns an item.
 That macro is basically like an
-enhanced variant of Clojure's `defn`, but must only be used to
+enhanced variant of Clojure's `defn`, but can only be used to
 define abstractions over items.
 See below for more features of the
 `defn-item` and `def-item` macro.